joschnitzbauer/dalymi/README.md

 # dalymi: *data like you mean it*

-*dalymi* is a lightweight, data-focused and non-opinionated pipeline manager written in and for Python.
+A lightweight, data-focused and non-opinionated pipeline manager written in and for Python.

 ## Installation
 ```